Get all the latest data for Can Tho

 Can I legally rent out property on my visa in Can Tho right now?

-You do not need to live in Vietnam to rent out your Can Tho property, and many foreign owners manage their rentals remotely through local property managers who handle tenant relations and maintenance.
+You do not need to live in Vietnam full time to rent out a Can Tho apartment, but you will usually need a local agent, tax support and someone to handle tenant registration and maintenance.

 We cover everything there is to know about buying and renting out in Can Tho here.